The Bankrate promise

 How to do a balance transfer with Wells Fargo

-If you already have a Wells Fargo balance transfer card, you can request a balance transfer online or over the phone.
-In each case, you’ll need to provide the 15- or 16-digit number of the credit card with the balance you’d like to transfer to Wells Fargo, as well as the amount of money you’d like to transfer from your existing credit card balance to your Wells Fargo credit card.
+In each case, you’ll need to provide the number of the credit card with the balance you’d like to transfer to Wells Fargo, as well as the amount of money you’d like to transfer from your existing card balance to your Wells Fargo card.

-Want to know more about how to do a balance transfer with Wells Fargo?
-Here are some tips and tricks to help you through the process:
+Here are some additional tips and tricks to help you through the process:

-Apply for a Wells Fargo balance transfer credit card
+Approval odds for a balance transfer card and 0% intro offer

-There are some restrictions on who can get a Wells Fargo credit card.
-In most cases, you need to have a good credit score (at least 670) and a debt-to-income ratio of less than 36 percent.
+There are some restrictions on who can get a Wells Fargo credit card or complete a balance transfer.
+Both will depend on your creditworthiness, but in most cases, you’ll need to have a good to excellent credit score and a debt-to-income ratio of less than 36 percent.

 Make your balance transfer within 120 days

-If you want to take advantage of your Wells Fargo balance transfer card’s 0 percent introductory APR rate, you need to make your balance transfer within the first 120 days of opening your credit card—otherwise, you won’t get a 0 percent intro APR on your transferred balance.
+If you want to take advantage of your Wells Fargo balance transfer card’s 0 percent introductory APR rate, you’ll need to make your balance transfer within the first 120 days of opening your account.

-Have a plan for paying off your transferred balance
+Have a plan to pay off your transferred balance

 What to know after completing a balance transfer with Wells Fargo

-There are a few things you need to know about a Wells Fargo credit card balance transfer:
+There are a few other things you should know about a Wells Fargo credit card balance transfer, such as:

-- The balance transfer process is usually fairly easy to initiate, and it only takes a few steps to request a balance transfer with Wells Fargo.
+- The balance transfer process is usually easy to initiate.
+It only takes a few steps to request a balance transfer with Wells Fargo.

 - While you are waiting for your balance transfer to complete, you need to continue making payments on your old credit cards.
 Missing credit card payments during the balance transfer process could hurt your credit score.

-- You may still owe money on your old credit cards even after your balance transfer has completed, thanks to the interest that accrued during the balance transfer process.
-Watch your credit card statements carefully, and make sure you pay off any final interest charges.
+- You may still owe money on your old credit cards even after your balance transfer has been completed.
+This may happen if only part of your balance was approved for transfer.
+Read your credit card statements carefully, and make sure you pay off any balances or final interest charges.

 How to check the status of your Wells Fargo balance transfer

-- 0 percent introductory APR for 18 months on purchases and qualifying balance transfers made in the first 120 days of card opening (followed by 12.99 percent to 24.99 percent ongoing variable APR)
+- 0 percent introductory APR for 18 months on purchases and qualifying balance transfers made in the first 120 days of account opening (followed by 17.24 percent to 29.24 percent variable APR)

-- Get a three-month intro APR extension for a total of 21 months with on-time minimum payments during your intro and extension periods
+- Three-month intro APR extension, for a total of up to 21 months, with on-time minimum payments during the intro period

 - No annual fee

-The Wells Fargo Reflect Card offers the longest potential 0 percent intro APR period of all Wells Fargo cards.
-You’ll have at least 18 months to pay down your transferred balances without accruing interest charges.
-And as a reward for your responsible habits, you’ll receive a three-month extension when that 18-month period ends if you’ve made all your minimum payments on time.
+The Wells Fargo Reflect® Card offers the longest 0 percent intro APR period of all Wells Fargo cards—you’ll have at least 18 months to pay down transferred balances without accruing interest charges.
+And as a reward for on-time minimum payments, you’ll receive a three-month extension when that 18-month period ends (followed by 17.24 percent to 29.24 percent variable APR).

-- 0 percent introductory APR for 15 months on purchases from account opening and qualifying balance transfers from account opening (14.99 percent to 24.99 percent variable APR thereafter)
+- 0 percent introductory APR for 15 months from account opening on purchases and qualifying balance transfers (19.24 percent, 24.24 percent, or 29.24 percent variable APR thereafter)

 - No annual fee

-The card charges a variable APR of 14.99 percent to 24.99 percent when the intro APR period ends, so just be sure to pay off your balance transfers and your new charges before then.
+This card charges a variable APR of 19.24 percent, 24.24 percent, or 29.24 percent when the intro APR period ends, so just be sure to pay off your balance before then.

-- 0 percent introductory APR for 18 months on purchases and qualifying balance transfers made in the first 120 days of account opening (16.49 percent to 24.49 percent variable APR thereafter)
+- 0 percent introductory APR for nine months on purchases and qualifying balance transfers (variable APR of 11.49 percent to 21.49 percent thereafter)

 - No annual fee

-If you are transferring a balance to a Wells Fargo credit card, the balance cannot exceed your total available credit.
-Knowing your balance transfer credit limit will help you make smart choices about which balances to transfer onto your card.
-If you can only transfer some of your outstanding credit card debt onto your Wells Fargo balance transfer card, for example, you might want to transfer the debt with the highest interest rate.
+If you are transferring a balance to a Wells Fargo credit card, the balance cannot be greater than the total available credit you are approved for.
+If you try to transfer a balance that’s greater than your available credit limit on your Wells Fargo card, Wells Fargo will either approve a smaller amount than requested or deny the transfer.
+Knowing your balance transfer credit limit will help you to make smart choices about which balances to transfer onto your card.
+For example, if you can only transfer some of your outstanding credit card debt onto your Wells Fargo balance transfer card, you might want to transfer the card debt with the highest interest rate.

-Want to know how to transfer money from Wells Fargo to another credit card?
-Simply choose a top balance transfer credit card issued by a different credit card issuer, then follow that issuer’s steps to transfer your Wells Fargo credit card balance.
+If you want to transfer money from a Wells Fargo credit card to a credit card from another issuer with a 0 percent intro APR offer, simply choose a top balance transfer credit card from a different issuer.
+Then, apply for that card and follow that issuer’s steps to transfer your Wells Fargo credit card balance to your new card.

 The bottom line